Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Extension: pledging an object vs. pledging cash

-The timing of the first period is identical to the model presented earlier.
-Unlike the model presented earlier, at the beginning of the second period, the auctioneer exerts effort $e\geq 0$ to improve the quality of the object sold.
-Effort is observable (but non-contractible) and shifts uniformly the distribution of valuations, so that when bidder $i$ draws $v_{i,2}$ from the distribution $F(x)$, his utility from consuming the object is $v_{i,2} + e$.\footnote{Note that, because $e$ is observable, the auction is still in private value despite the valuations having a ``common'' component. } Effort has a quadratic cost equal to $\frac{ e^2}{2}$.
-Furthermore, after period-2 revenues are realized but before payments to investors are made, the auctioneer can misappropriate revenues.
-More precisely, by paying a cost $c$, he can consume revenues that should otherwise be forwarded to investors.
-A familiar micro-foundation for this is the possibility for the auctioneer to ``run away with the till'' at a cost $c$.
+The timing of the first period remains unchanged from the earlier model.
+However, at the beginning of the second period, the auctioneer now exerts observable but non-contractible effort $e \geq 0$ to enhance the quality of the object.
+Effort uniformly shifts the distribution of bidders' valuations, such that if bidder $i$ draws valuation $v_{i,2}$ from the distribution $F(x)$, his utility from consuming the object becomes $v_{i,2} + e$.\footnote{Because $e$ is observable, the auction remains a private-value setting despite the valuations having a common additive component.} Exerting effort carries a quadratic cost of $\frac{e^2}{2}$ for the auctioneer.
+Additionally, after second-period revenues are realized but before payments are made to investors, the auctioneer may misappropriate these revenues.
+Specifically, by incurring a cost $c \cdot f(x)$, the auctioneer can consume revenues $x$ that otherwise would have to be transferred to investors, where $f(0)=0$, $f(x)>0$ for $x>0$ and $f'(x)\geq 0$.
+The parameter $c \geq 0$ measures the ease of revenue misappropriation.
+A natural interpretation is that the auctioneer can ``run away with the till'' containing $x$ by paying the cost $c\cdot f(x)$.

 \paragraph{First best}